moondance-labs/tanssi-docs/node-operators/block-producers/offboarding/account.md

 ### Execute the Pending Request {: #execute-pending-request }

-You'll need to wait a minimum of two sessions before you can execute the pending request.
+You'll need to wait at least two sessions before executing the pending request.
 For example, if you submitted the undelegation request at session `1`, the earliest it can be executed is session `3`.
 Each session is comprised of `{{ networks.dancebox.session.blocks }}` and translates to about one hour.
-So, two sessions corresponds to approximately {{ networks.dancebox.staking.staking_session_delay.hours.display }} hours.
+So, two sessions correspond to approximately {{ networks.dancebox.staking.staking_session_delay.hours.display }} hours.

 Before executing the pending request, you'll need to retrieve the session at which you submitted the request to delegate.
 To do so, head to [Polkadot.js Apps](https://polkadot.js.org/apps/?rpc=wss://fraa-dancebox-rpc.a.dancebox.tanssi.network#/chainstate){target=\_blank}, click on the **Developer** tab, select **Chain state** from the dropdown, and take the following steps: